Tagging your images is so cool, compared with using plain old folders…at least that’s what everyone says

 What about all these names like: EXIF, IPTC, XMP?

 All of these names represent standards for saving technical and content information about images.
 They are essentially standards for data portions that can be added to image files.
 While EXIF and IPTC have been designed specifically for image file types (.jpg, .gif, .tiff), XMP data can be embedded in multiple document formats including PDF.
-Because XMP (developed by Adobe) is newer, it has been developed as a superset (that means that it contains) of IPTC core elements.
+Because XMP (developed by Adobe) is newer, it has been developed as a super set (that means that it contains) of IPTC core elements.
 This means that software usually can save content information in both formats.

 Here is an easy way to remember how these names are being used: EXIF is the standard for representing technical information about an image while IPTC and XMP are standards for representing content information about an image.
+The first is created by the camera while the second by humans.

 EXIF contains technical characteristics of the picture